Gh0styTongue/Reddit-Syllo-Frontend-Source-Code/README.md

-# Reddit Syllo App frontend source code archive
+# Reddit r/Syllo App frontend source code archive

-Extracted from [https://syllo-app-evua8s-0-0-93-webview.devvit.net/](https://syllo-app-evua8s-0-0-93-webview.devvit.net/).
+Extracted from [https://www.reddit.com/r/syllo/](https://www.reddit.com/r/syllo/).
 Saved using the Chrome extension [Save All Resources](https://chromewebstore.google.com/detail/save-all-resources/abpdnfjocnmdomablahdcfnoggeeiedb).

 ### How is this possible?

-Because Reddit forgot to disable sourcemaps in production on the Syllo Prod website 🙃
+Because Reddit forgot to disable sourcemaps in production on the r/Syllo app 🙃

 I've archived them here on GitHub for educational purposes.